w3c/trace-context/spec/21-http_response_header_format.md

 Vendors MUST ignore the `traceresponse` when the `proposed-parent-id` is invalid (for example, if it contains non-lowercase hex characters).

 The `proposed-parent-id` field is an optional part of the `traceresponse` response header.
-If the request header contains a valid `traceparent`, the callee SHOULD omit the `proposed-parent-id` field from the `traceresponse`.
+If the request header contains a valid `traceparent` with a `parent-id`, the callee SHOULD omit the `proposed-parent-id` field from the `traceresponse`.

 #### trace-flags